codeforamerica/intake/.github/PULL_REQUEST_TEMPLATE.md

 - Does it affect performance metrics?
 - Does it affect deployments or development workflows?
+- Do other developers need to update their environments?
 - Does it introduce significant changes to the architecture of the software?
 - Does it include significant refactoring?
 - Does it change an important API?